 - How late can I arrive in Davis?

 - Please inform your advisor of any delays on your visa issuance and inform them regarding your planned arrival date.
 Keep in mind that if you arrive more than one week after classes begin, then you may miss important course assignments.
 This could impact your overall academic result in the course.
 Although we will continue to be as flexible as possible, it is generally recommended to arrive no more than one week after classes begin.

 Your immigration record will not permit you to arrive more than 30 days after the start of your program as listed on your I-20.
-If you cannot arrive within the first thirty days of the program, then you may either attend your classes remotely from your home country or defer your admission to a later term.
+If you cannot arrive within the first seven days of the program, then you may either attend your classes remotely from your home country or defer your admission to a later term.
 In either case, please be sure to discuss your options with your program coordinator before making a final decision.